reflex-dev/reflex-web/docs/library/forms/checkbox.md

 ### OnCheckedChange

 The `on_change` trigger is called when the checkbox is clicked.
-A disabled button does not respond to user interactions such as click and cannot be focused.

 ```python demo
 rdxt.checkbox(default_checked=True, on_checked_change=rx.window_alert("Checked!"))
 ```